- Mongrels are often street-smart and heroic.

 - German Shepherds are often portrayed as either The Ace or The Hero.
 Sometimes they are Angry Guard Dogs in works where they are not a main character or not even much of a character at all.

-- Collies are often portrayed as The Ace.
+- Collies are often portrayed as The Ace, with Lassie being the archetype.

-- Beagles are often portrayed as Friend to All Children.
+- Beagles are often portrayed as Friend to All Children and are associated with rural kids.

 - Scottish Terriers are often portrayed as are plucky, scrappy little fellows who speak with a Scottish accent.

-- Cairn terriers, West Highland White terriers (Westies), and similar are plucky, scrappy little fellows.
+- Cairn Terriers, West Highland White terriers (Westies), and similar terrier breeds are plucky, scrappy little fellows.

 - Pugs are either The Klutz or The Load, but always the Plucky Comic Relief